MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwregister.md

 }
 ```

 The CTRPP-generated Register function will be named *Prefix*Register*Counterset*. *Prefix* is usually blank, but may be present if the `-prefix` parameter was used on the CTRPP command-line. *Counterset* is the name of the counterset, as specified in the manifest.
-The generated Register function will invoke the *Prefix*InitRegistrationInformation*Counterset* function to initialize a `PCW_REGISTRATION_INFORMATION` structure and then invoke `PcwRegister` to create a new registration and store the handle in the global `MyCounterset` variable (declared in the CTRPP-generated header).
+The generated Register function will invoke the *Prefix*InitRegistrationInformation*Counterset* function to initialize a `PCW_REGISTRATION_INFORMATION` structure and then invoke `PcwRegister` to create a new registration and store the handle in the global *Counterset* variable (declared in the CTRPP-generated header, `MyCounterset` in the example).

 In some cases, the CTRPP-generated Add function might not be appropriate.